 Also, never let your mind tell you you’re too old, too entrenched in your current career, too poor, or too tied down.
 There are so many ways to make dreams happen if you really want them.

-If you’re going to start anywhere, start with reading.
+If you’re going to start anywhere for finding a perfect career path, start with reading.

 Start by trying to read one book a month, and stick with it.
 After a while, you might find you’re more drawn to certain books than others.